xXJSONDeruloXx/frontend/GAMESWITCHER_SUMMARY.md

-# muOS GameSwitcher Project - Analysis Summary
+# muOS GameSwitcher Project - Analysis Summary (HARDWARE VERIFIED)

 ## Overview

 This document summarizes the comprehensive analysis of porting OnionUI's gameSwitcher feature to muOS (MustardOS).
-After examining both the OnionUI implementation and the muOS internal codebase, we now have a clear roadmap for implementation.
+After examining both the OnionUI implementation, the muOS internal codebase, **and completing hardware validation on actual muOS devices**, we now have a clear, verified roadmap for implementation.

+**🎉 STATUS: All critical unknowns RESOLVED via hardware testing**

 ---